Trouble in Chiswick

 In May 2020, the Government suddenly provided millions of pounds to local Councils as incentives during the pandemic to provide more space for active travel, walking and cycling.

 The problem is that in the rush to get the funding, democracy, consultation, local business needs and common sense went out of the window.
-What little consultation there has been is flawed, designed to get to the “right” answer according to the Council or TfL.
+What little consultation there has been is flawed, designed to get to the “right” answer according to the Council or TfL, of if the desired outcome isn’t achieved they just ignore residents views, saying they don’t comply with the Council’s objectives.

-Many of the roads targeted are described as “rat-runs” but are in fact essential local routes to our homes and shops, friends and family, from one part of Chiswick to another.
-The pandemic has simply been used to make changes that are contrary to fairness and equality.
+Many of the roads targeted are described as “rat-runs” but are in fact essential local routes to our homes and shops, doctors, vets, dentists and cemetery, friends and family, from one part of Chiswick to another.
+The pandemic has simply been used to make changes that are anti-car and contrary to fairness and equality.

 People are now faced with road closures, lack of parking, painfully slow and lengthy journeys and severe fines if they fail to spot new, poorly designed road signs.